lyle-nel/siga/README.md

 echo some_hint > /proc/`pidof siga`/fd/0
 ```

-####Example 7: I want to crack md5 password but I want to stop and resume the simulation at a later time.
+####Example 7: I want to crack md5 passwords but I want to stop and resume the simulation at a later time.
 Run the program as usual, no additional arguments are required.
 ```
 $ ./siga --md5_mode